linroger/Wealth-of-Nations/Advanced Investments/Lecture 7-Risk and Return of Bonds.md

 As in our earlier analysis of stock market return predictability,  I compare the results to a trading strategy that uses just the trailing mean bond excess return instead of the predictive regression forecast as the portfolio weight.
 Returns are again cumulated and standardized.
 The red line shows the result for this trailing mean strategy.
 The result is quite different from what we found for stock market excess return predictability where predictive regression and trailing mean strategy delivered almost exactly the same cumulative standardized returns.
 Here the predictive regression is clearly better.

 This looks like a resounding victory for a market-timing strategy based on the yield curve slope.
 Unfortunately,  this conclusion is pre-mature.
 The trailing mean strategy in this case is just a very poorly performing strategy.
-This is related to the problem we discussed earlier that bond returns during much of the past five decades were strongly influenced by a decade-long rise in yields followed by a multi-decade fall in yields,  neither of which could really be anticipated by investors.
-These two trends have a very unfortunate impact in the trailing mean strategy: following the rise in yields in the 1970s,  it

-takes a short position in bonds just when bond yields start to fall and long-term bonds start to earn high returns.
+This is related to the problem we discussed earlier that bond returns during much of the past five decades werestrongly influenced by a decade-long rise in yields followed by a multi-decade fall in yields,  neither of which could really be anticipated by investors.
+These two trends have a very unfortunate impact in the trailing mean strategy: following the rise in yields in the 1970s,  it takes a short position in bonds just when bond yields start to fall and long-term bonds start to earn high returns.
 It takes until the 1990s for the strategy to finally take a long position in long-term bonds.
 It then still benefits from this long position,  but not enough to catch up with the trailing mean strategy.

 For this reason,  it's useful to examine a second benchmark strategy,  as we did in the stock market return predictability analysis,  one that is always keeping a constant portfolio weight in the bond portfolio without trying to time the bond market.
 Unlike in the stock market return predictability analysis,  here this constant-weight portfolio (which simply puts $100/% into the long-term bond portfolio) does much better than the predictive regression.
 This shows that the relative success of the predictive regression strategy relative to the trailing mean strategy is not due to successful market timing because the constant-weight strategy doesn't do any market timing!